All Products

 • In the entity details, you can view the basic information of an IP address entity, its Alibaba Cloud threat intelligence, and the number of associated events, alerts, and handling tasks in the last 30 days.
 If these numbers are high, it may indicate that an attacker is continuously using the IP address for attacks.
 You must handle this IP address, for example, by blocking it.

 • On the Affected Asset tab, if multiple assets are attacked by the same IP address within the same period, this may indicate a targeted attack from that IP address.
-You must handle this IP address, for example, by blocking it.
+You need to handle this IP address, for example, by blocking it.

 Response Activity

 The Response Activity section provides a complete record of the event investigation, risk analysis, and response handling process.
-This section also provides entry points for managing key handling policies and tasks.
+It also provides access to key handling policies, tasks, and the Activity Log.
 This allows team members to share investigation progress and handling information during collaboration.
 After the event, you can review and summarize the event activities to improve future responses.

 Handle a security event